 Le Rimayon is a big beautiful house, in a garden with a pool.
 The rooms are large, with a simple but authentic Provence decoration.
 Le Rimayon serves a typical and delicious French breakfast (croissant, bread, butter & jam, fresh fruits etc) either in the garden or in the dining room.
 They also have a restaurant (available to non-staying guests), with a limited but delicious menu that changes daily.

 Gordes: La Bastide de Gordes

-Member of the Leading Hotel of the World, La Bastide de Gordes is a sumptuous chateau with a panoramic view over the Luberon valley.
+Member of the Leading Hotel of the World, La Bastide de Gordes is a sumptuous chateau in the heart of Provence most famous village, with a panoramic view over the Luberon valley.
 The rooms are decorated in traditional and opulent 18th century, with most of the furniture coming from high-end antique dealers.
 There are 2 restaurants, both serving French cuisine with a Provencal flair, that are open to non-staying guests.